-Going paperless II – get prepared for a successful digital transformation project
+Going paperless II – Human Factor is key for a successful digital transformation

 A digital transformation endeavour should not be considered different than any other when it comes to set the good foundation of a project.
 Even though very specific technical skills are required to identify the best “fit to purpose” tools to manage the data of your processes, this should not affect the way to initiate this project.